-- Reference Number: HEY870-2024
+- Reference Number: HEY870/2024

 - Departments: Renal Service

-- Last Updated: 1 July 2024
+- Last Updated: 31 December 2024

 What does dialysis do and why is it so important?

-Like healthy kidneys, dialysis cleans the blood.
+Like healthy kidneys, haemodialysis cleans the blood.
 It removes waste, salts and extra water to prevent them from building up in the body.
 It keeps a safe level of certain salts in your blood, such as potassium, sodium and bicarbonate.

 The dialysis prescription provides instructions the nurse needs to carry out in order to make sure that enough water and waste products are being cleaned from the blood.